-Some of the largest diatoms are found in Antarctic waters (Figure 7).
+Figure 9 shows some of the largest diatoms found in Antarctic waters an cell divisions between sexual cycles 'fixed'? exemplifies their different shapes and ornamentation.
 In Antarctica, diatom distribution is affected most profoundly by the seasonal progression of sea ice.
 This is especially true for large diatoms, because pore spaces within the ice are small and diatoms larger than approx. 30-40 microns are easily crushed in the freezing process.
-As such, the largest diatoms in Antarctica must survive beneath the sea ice - deep in the water column, in benthic and epibenthic habitats, or in the permanently open ocean beyond the sea ice.
+As such, the largest diatoms in Antarctica must survive beneath the sea ice - deep in the water column, in benthic and epibenthic habitats, or in the permanently open ocean beyond the sea-ice.
+With the exception of Coscinodiscus asteromphalus, the diatoms pictured in Figure 9 are all benthic and epibenthic diatoms.
 The 'giant' benthics also seem to be more cosmopolitan than the planktonic diatoms, with many occupying littoral regions in temperate and tropical latitudes as well as the icy coasts of Antarctica.
-Arachnoidiscus japonicus is more commonly found in the tropical Pacific and has only recently been found in Antarctica (Al-Handal & Wulff, 2008).
-Its size range in Antarctica appears to exceed descriptions elsewhere and may reflect an algal version of the 'gigantism' seen in other Antarctic marine organisms (Woods et al., 2009)!
+Arachnoidiscus japonicus (Figure 9a) is more commonly found in the tropical Pacific and has only recently been found in Antarctica (Al-Handal & Wulff, 2008).
+Its size range in Antarctica appears to exceed descriptions elsewhere and may reflect an algal version of the Comment: Not newly arrived just newly 'gigantism' seen in other Antarctic marine organisms (Woods et al., 2009)!

-The common Antarctic diatoms species Corethron criophilum and C. pennatum are exquisite examples for integrated mechanics on the micro- and nanoscale (Figures 3-5).
+The common Antarctic diatoms species Corethron criophilum and C. pennatum are exquisite examples for integrated mechanics on the micro- and nanoscale (Figures 10-12).
 Their structure and function is of high interest to nanotechnologists (Gebeshuber & Crawford, 2006; Gebeshuber, 2009).
-C. criophilum and C. pennatum exist as single cells (i.e., they do not form colonies) with two different valves per cell (heterovalvy).
-One hemispheric valve has a set of long spines that are attached to the valve at a series of sockets on the rim of the valve (Figure 8 right).
-The other valve has similar spines, but alternating with them is a series of finer hooked spines (Figure 8 left).
+C. criophilum and C. pennatum exist as single cells (i.e., they do not form colonies) with two different valves per cell.
+One hemispheric valve has a set of long spines that are attached to the valve at a series of sockets on the rim of the valve (Figure 10 right).
+The other valve has similar spines, but alternating with them is a series of finer hooked spines (Figure 10 left).
 The spines can move to a degree in the socket, but the position in which they are found in the mature, independent cell is not where they are formed.
 The process of new valve formation in these diatoms is complicated (Crawford & Hinz, 1995; Crawford, Hinz & Honeywill, 1998).
-The spines are formed along with the new valves, within, and protected by the cylinder of the two sets of girdle bands (Figure 9).
+The spines are formed along with the new valves, within, and protected by the cylinder of the two sets of girdle bands (Figure 11).
 During the cell division cycle, the cell elongates greatly, forming very many girdle bands as it does so, thus creating a long space between the two sibling cells when they are complete.
 This space can accommodate the formation of the long spines.
-When the new cells are mature, they expand and pull the girdle cylinder away from the base of the spines and allow the spines to swing out to adopt their final position (Figure 10).
-In doing this they move past a click-stop that must be so structured as to ensure: a) that there are two positions in which the base of the spines can lie, b) that the first of these, lying beneath the girdle-band cylinder is unstable so that when released by the girdle cylinder it moves to the second position, c) that the final position of all three spine arrays is stable and d) that the orientation of all three arrays of spines differs (Richard Crawford, personal communication).
+When the new cells are mature, they expand and pull discovered!

+Claire Allen 1/8/10 4:44 PM Comment: Is this likely or are the number of the girdle cylinder away from the base of the spines and allow the spines to swing out to adopt their final position (Figure 12).
+In doing this, they move past a clickstop that prevents them moving too far back from their 'required' position.
 This unique case of a click-stop mechanism in rigid micromechanical parts is a 'best practice' example for the connection of structure with function in nature.